pausan/migrate2gitlfs/README.md

 Since it replays the whole commit history, commit by commit, it is very easy to change history as well.
-Things such as renaming authors, deleting files from history and replacing text in specified files.
+Things such as renaming authors, deleting files from history and replacing text in specific files.
+This script has support for all that.

 ## Features & caveats